anaveroneze/ldms-darshan-analysis/cloud/README.md

 - DiskReads: number of reads operations on the disk
 - DiskWrites: number of writes operations on the disk
 - NetBytesSent: number of bytes sent in the network
+- NetBytesRecv: number of bytes received in the network
 ```

 ## Benchmarks